 1. Utah State University – Logan UT

-2. University of Illinois at Urbana-Champaign – Champaign, IL
+2. University of Illinois Urbana-Champaign – Champaign, IL

 Continue to work while completing your degree at the School of Labor and Employment Relations at the University of Illinois.
 The program is made for working professionals and this experience is incorporated in the classroom.
-The faculty is nationally recognized and all students join a cohort of peers in the hybrid synchronous and asynchronous format of the program.
-The program is the same as the one offered on-campus, but tailored to better serve working professionals.
+The faculty are nationally recognized and all students join a cohort of peers in the hybrid synchronous and asynchronous format of the program.
+The online program mirrors the one offered on-campus in terms of course offerings but is tailored to better serve working professionals.
+The program takes two full years to complete and one will only take one course at a time throughout the duration of the program to allow for balancing priorities.

 Tuition: $17,760 per year